 The region of Grünau im Almtal is as fresh and green as the name promises.
-Dense forests, tranquil lakes and peaceful places, where you can find some inner harmony and revel in nature’s treasures.
+Dense forests and tranquil lakes, where you can find inner harmony and revel in nature’s treasures.
 A secret hideaway, not just for bird watchers.

 In the Nockberge Mountains, located in Carinthia, you will find a world-renowned medicinal plant.
 Its distinct scent and exceptional healing powers are there to be discovered by anyone out taking a stroll.